steven-exarcos/pass-documentation/infrastructure-documenation/operations-production/ops-deploy.md

 1. `Production Deployment:`
    * This is the main production deployment workflow, which orchestrates the deployment of various components of an application to the production environment.
 It is triggered manually with a specified release version.
-The workflow consists of multiple jobs that utilize the above two workflows (`Publish to SNS Topic: Triggers Deployment to AWS` and `Deploy PASS Services and Data Loaders to ECS AWS`) to deploy different parts of the application, such as PASS Core, Deposit Services, Notification Services, and the Data Loaders.
+The workflow consists of multiple jobs that utilize two workflows (`Publish to SNS Topic: Triggers Deployment to AWS` and `Deploy PASS Services and Data Loaders to ECS AWS`) to deploy different parts of the application, such as PASS Core, Deposit Services, Notification Services, and the Data Loaders.
 Each job specifies its environment as `Production` and uses the release version as the Docker image tag.
 The release version is set by clicking the